oscarg798/AmiiboWiki/README.md

 ## Setup

-In order to setup the project and be able to run it please follow [Out Setup Guide](./SETUP.md)
+In order to setup the project and be able to run it please follow [Our Setup Guide](./SETUP.md)

 ## Features